Last updated: ET

 COVID-19 – Preventative measures and restrictions

-Preventative measures and restrictions are in place, including a nationwide curfew from 11 p.m. to 5 a.m.
+Preventative measures and restrictions are in place.
+A nationwide curfew is in effect from 8 p.m. to 5 a.m.

 - Follow the instructions of local authorities, including those related to physical distancing